Getting started with Rodi¶

 The Dependency Inversion Principle (DIP) is a design principle that says high-level modules (like business logic) should not depend on low-level modules (like database access).
 Instead, both should depend on abstractions, like interfaces or abstract classes.
 This makes the code more flexible and easier to change because you can swap out the low-level details without affecting the high-level logic.
 Inversion of Control aligns with the Dependency Inversion Principle.

-Consider the following example, of ProductsService
+Consider the following example, of ProductsService, ProductsRepository,

-and SQLProductsRepository
+and SQLProductsRepository.

 Explanation:

-defines the interface for data access operations. - The high-level class (
+- The abstraction ProductsRepositorydefines the interface for data access operations.

-) depends on this abstraction, not on concrete implementations. - The high-level class (
+- The high-level class (ProductsService) depends on this abstraction, not on concrete implementations.

-) implements business logic and depends on theProductsRepository
+- The high-level class (ProductsService) implements business logic and depends on theProductsRepositoryabstraction.

-does not depend on the details of how data is stored or retrieved, and it is not concerned with those details.- The low-level class (
+- ProductsServicedoes not depend on the details of how data is stored or retrieved, and it is not concerned with those details.

-interface using an SQL database. - It can be swapped out for another implementation (e.g.,
+- It can be swapped out for another implementation (e.g.,

-) without modifying theProductsService
+InMemoryProductsRepository) without modifying theProductsService.

 classDiagram